Death In Service Insurance UK 2024

 Whereas an insurer’s master trust is a ‘readymade’ trust the insurer owns.
 This type of trust contains the policies of multiple companies at once.
 The insurer takes care of everything, so there’s less admin for the employer.
 For this reason, many of our clients opt for the insurer’s master trust for ease of setup and management.

-Trusts can be a complicated topic to navigate, so we would always recommend speaking to an expert such as one of the team at Drewberry.
+Trusts can be a complicated topic to navigate, so we always recommend speaking to an expert, such as one of us at Drewberry™.

 How Does Death In Service Fit With Other Employee Benefits?